-PRO TIP: Egg was serves to add color and gloss to the top of the biscuits.
+PRO TIP: Egg wash adds color and gloss to the top of the biscuits.
 The egg’s protein, when baked, produces a Maillard reaction, which causes browning.
-If you con’t want to make an egg wash, just brush a little extra buttermilk on top.
+If you don’t want to make an egg wash, just brush a little extra buttermilk on top.

 Eat them hot from the oven.
 And don’t forget butter and your favorite preserves.

 High-Rise Buttermilk Biscuits

 - 3 cups unbleached, all-purpose flour, plus more for dusting